BrianSidebotham/pre-commit-terraform-fmt/readme.md

 To get started using the pre-commit hook, first install https://pre-commit.com

-Then, create a pre-commit config file in your repository:
+Then, create a pre-commit config file called `.pre-commit-config.yaml` in your repository:

 ```yaml
 repos: